-This course is run by the University of California, Irvine and offered through the Coursera platform.
-It’s had great reviews from past students, and it’s instructor-led so you’ll have to wait for the next course to be available.
-Unfortunately, this one isn’t a ‘sign up and go’ course, but the benefit is that you get an experienced lecturer guiding you through the materials.
+This course is run by the University of California, Irvine and is offered through the Coursera platform.
+It has great reviews from past students.
+Unlike some of the other courses on this list, this one is instructor-led, so you’ll have to wait for the next course to be available to take it.
+While this one isn’t a "sign up and go" course, the benefit is that you get an experienced lecturer guiding you through the materials.

-Great for: People with no budget!
-You can access this course for free, but you can’t access the graded material or gain a final grade or certificate without purchasing the course.
+Great for: People with no budget.
+This course is free, but you can’t access the graded material or receive a final grade or certificate without purchasing the course.

-Some of their courses are instructor-led online classes, others you can get immediate access to as self-paced learning, so watch out for those options and choose the one that is going to be the best for you.
-If you need to start now, an instructor-led course isn’t going to be a good option.
+Some of their courses are instructor-led online classes, others you can get immediate access to as self-paced learning, allowing you to choose the option that is best for you.
+Just note that instructor-led programming may not be available right when you're ready to start.

 Great for: People who learn best in a group: the instructor-led classes will help you structure your learning and benefit from a classroom format.

-It is a quick, cheap course designed to help you build a comprehensive and accurate Work Breakdown Structure.
-It aims to give you clarity where there might not be any right now through a step-by-step process.
+It is a quick, affordable course designed to help you build a comprehensive and accurate Work Breakdown Structure (WBS).
+It aims to give you clarity on the topic through a step-by-step process.

-I’ve included this one to show that you can get highly targeted quality training without having to pay out for a comprehensive course covering topics you don’t need!
+This course is included here to show that you can get highly targeted quality training without having to pay for an overly comprehensive course covering topics you don’t need.

-The full course will take you around 5 hours to complete so you could easily block out a day to work on this.
-And, as with many of the courses in this list, there is a full money back guarantee.
+The full course takes around 5 hours to complete, so you could easily block out a day to work on this.
+And, as with many of the courses in this list, there is a full money-back guarantee.

 Great for: People who want help specifically with improving their planning and scope management skills.